TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/b2c-policy-identity-protection-reports.md

 When using custom policies, you must refer to the [GitHub sample](https://github.com/azure-ad-b2c/samples/tree/master/policies/conditional-access).

 ### **How can I test my Conditional Access policy?**
 For testing, reduce the scope of the conditional access policy to one AAD B2C user and one AAD B2C application.
 Create a next generation user flow (recommended), making sure that the conditional access box is selected (default).
-Use Run Now to test your policy under various situations.
+Use **Run Now** to test your policy under various situations.

 ### **Is report-only mode supported?**
 Yes.

 ### **How can I tell if the CA policy was active for a given authentication?**
-Conditional Access policy activity is reported here: In your B2C tenant, Audit logs., Service: B2C, Category: Identity Protection.
+Conditional Access policy activity is reported here: In your B2C tenant, Audit logs, Service: B2C, and Category: Identity Protection.
 Look for **Evaluate** and **Remediate** response.

 ### **How can I choose between an MFA with TXT or MFA with email?**